 Power of Attorney

 Transferring your legal rights to another power requires having a formal power of attorney document drafted by an estate-planning attorney.
-There are several forms of Texas powers of attorney, and the Ostrom Morris team can help you decide what form is best for you:
+There are several forms of Texas powers of attorney, and the Morris Ostrom Law team can help you decide what form is best for you:

 - Durable Power of Attorney